Wondering what it’s really like being an Auxiliar de Conversacion and what it takes to become one? This is the guide you've been looking for!

 Remember our fun word from earlier?
 Patience.
 It’s a true virtue in this regard.

-Here’s a more detailed breakdown of each step of the application process:
+Here’s a more detailed breakdown of each step of the application process.

 The inscrita is the number assigned to you and your application.
+Without this number, you can't skip to any other steps for the application process.

 To receive your inscrita number, you must fill in your basic information, upload your CV (European for resume), and choose which region you’d like to be placed all via PROFEX.
 This is the digital system used by the Spanish Government where all documents and status reports will be delivered.